honeycombio/honeycomb-kubernetes-agent/README.md

 ## Production-Ready Use

+### Service-specific parsing

 It's best if all of your containers output structured JSON logs.
 But that's not always realistic.
 In particular, you're likely to operate third-party services, such as proxies or databases, that don't log JSON.

-In order to get useful data from these services, you can use Kubernetes [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to describe how to parse logs for specific services.
+In order to get usefully structured data from these services, you can use Kubernetes [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to describe how to parse logs for specific services.